-If the site is a hazardous substances site, please respond to items a-h.
+If the site is a hazardous substances site, please respond to all the items under (a).

-If the site is a petroleum site, please respond to items a-e and i, including the requirement to provide a petroleum determination letter.
+If the site is a petroleum site, please respond to all the items under (b), including the requirement to provide a petroleum determination letter.

-If the site is commingled hazardous substance and petroleum, the applicant must determine whether the predominant contaminant is petroleum or hazardous substances, and respond to the corresponding items (as noted above).
+If the site is co-mingled with hazardous substances and petroleum contaminants, determine whether the predominant contaminant is hazardous substances or petroleum, and respond to the corresponding items (as noted above).

-If applicants are applying for petroleum and hazardous substances funding at the same site, and the hazardous substance and petroleum contaminated areas of the site are distinguishable, the proposal must respond to items a - i, including the requirement to provide a petroleum determination letter.
+If applying for hazardous substances and petroleum funding at the same site, and the hazardous substances and petroleum contaminated areas of the site are distinguishable, the proposal must respond to all the items under (a) and (b), including the requirement to provide a petroleum determination letter.